 - Data orchestrator

 On the surface, you might not think those careers are helping anyone.
 But, it’s about how you analyze data and what you do with it that makes a difference.
 Most researchers are collecting data and using it for good reasons – mainly to help the planet and/or mankind.
 That’s something you can feel good about.

 Are you a web designer or programmer?
 Consider how making the sites you create more accessible can help others to use the web freely.
 Do you work in marketing?
 Focus on “green” efforts that can reduce your agency’s carbon footprint.
 Are you a business person?
 Have a positive impact on your whole team by hosting brainstorming sessions and making everyone feel valued.

 We could list examples all day.
 The point is, whether you’re a corporate CEO or flipping hamburgers for a living, you can find meaning in your work when you look for ways to do it.

 Pursuing a Positive Career

-Consider what you’re truly passionate about and any jobs that might allow you to do something with them.
+Consider what you’re genuinely passionate about and any jobs that might allow you to do something with them.
 If your biggest concern is the environment, for example, you might want to work for a business that is focused on sustainability efforts.

 Even if you can’t directly work with a business dedicated to such things, you can be a voice and a light wherever you work.
 Change the company culture by advocating for recycling programs and environmentally-friendly upgrades.
 Again, seeking out ways to make changes and find meaning can make all the difference.

 BIO: Sam Bowman has a passion for learning.
-As a seasoned professional writer, he specializes in topics about people, education, tech and how they merge.
-In his spare time he likes running, reading, and combining the two in a run to his local bookstore.
+As a seasoned professional writer, he specializes in topics about people, education, tech, and how they merge.
+In his spare time, he likes running, reading, and combining the two in a run to his local bookstore.